benkeser/slapnap/slapnap_documentation.md

            slapnap/slapnap
 ```

-The raw `R` objects (saved as `.rds` files) containing the point estimates, confidence intervals, and p-values for biological importance can be saved by passing `"vimp"` to `return`.
+The raw `R` objects (saved as `.rds` files) containing the point estimates, confidence intervals, and p-values for intrinsic importance can be saved by passing `"vimp"` to `return`.

 ### Predictive importance